christinahedges/ames-hack.club/docs/index.md

 location: the Ames Collaborative Space
 ---

 # Hello World

+Ames Hack Club is a group of scientists who meet several times a year to hack on science problems at NASA Ames.
+You can learn more about AHC at our [FAQ Page](faq.md)

 # Upcoming Hack Day: {{ page.date }}

 Our next hack day is on **{{ page.date }}**.
 You can join us at {{ page.time }} at {{ page.location }}.
 We will have a short 5 minute opening presentation at {{ page.time }}, after which we will have 1 minute lightning pitches from participants.
 At {{ page.end-time }} we will have wrap up slides from participants, showing what they've learned from the day.

-You can check out previous hacks from previous events at our [blog]{blog.md}.
+You can check out previous hacks from previous events at our [blog]{blog.html}.

 You can find our Code of Conduct [here](code-of-conduct.md).